9.3.1 Using the WFC3 Grisms

 IR Flux Calibration

 The flux calibration is primarily based on observations of GD153 at the center of the detector.
 Variation of the sensitivity over the field-of-view was measured by observing GD71 over a grid of nine points over the detector, which shows that the throughput falls off by about 2% in y direction and by about 4% in x direction to the edges of the FoV.
 The large-scale variation is included in the grism flat-field cube (see WFC3 ISR 2011-05).
-Regular monitoring of the flux calibration is performed, and has shown that the calibration has been stable to within 1% since the installation of the camera on HST ( WFC3 ISR 2012-06 and 2014-01).
+Regular monitoring of the flux calibration is performed, and has shown that the calibration has been stable to within 1% since the installation of the camera on HST (WFC3 ISRs 2012-06, 2014-01 and 2020-09).

 WFC3 Data Handbook